Administrative Departments

 Destination development highlighting Deori culture and natural assets.

-Coordination with municipal and local self-government bodies for effective local administration.
+Coordination with municipal and local self-government bodies.

 Schemes safeguarding the rights and welfare of Scheduled Tribes.